TGoldsack1/biolaysumm/index.md

 - <TEAM_NAME> at BioLaySumm (systems submitted to both tasks)

 **References** - We ask participants to ensure the following citations are included in their system papers:

-The overview paper (use when referring to competition results) - note, this is a temporary example that may be subject to change in the future:
+1. *The overview paper* (use when referring to the shared task in general) - note, this is a temporary example that may be subject to change in the future
 ```
 @inproceedings{biolaysumm-2023-overview,
     title = "Overview of the BioLaySumm 2023 Shared Task on Lay Summarization of Biomedical Research Articles",